 (1) In this section —

-“advisory body” means a body established under subsection (2).
+advisory body means a body established under subsection (2).

 (2) The Minister may establish one or more bodies to provide advice or assistance to the Minister or the CEO on matters relevant to the operation or administration of this Act.